The Gurmat Giaan or Wisdom of the Sri Guru Granth Sahib (SGGS) urges its learners (Sikhs) NOT to live life for APPLAUSE but for a CAUSE!

 Generally, applause is indicative of a crowd-mentality, which does not think!

-Aptly, the SGGS counsels to beware of the worldly praise.
-For it serves only the animal aspects of our biological nature which always ends up causing us pain.
+Aptly, the SGGS counsels to beware of worldly praise.
+For it serves the animal aspects of our biological nature which always ends up causing pain.

-Praise, slander, honor, disgrace, Sukh, Dukh, etc., (ਉਸਤਤ, ਵਡਿਆਈ, ਨਿੰਦਿਆ, ਮਾਨ, ਅਪਮਾਨ…) — the way the majority of us view or gauge or measure them is different than the Gurmat Wisdom of the SGGS.
+Praise, slander, honor, disgrace, pain and joy etc. (ਉਸਤਤ, ਵਡਿਆਈ, ਨਿੰਦਿਆ, ਮਾਨ, ਅਪਮਾਨ…) — the way the majority of us view or gauge or measure them is different than the Gurmat Wisdom of the SGGS.

 Generally our measure of these is through the eyes of the world.
-In other words, the majority of us are always concerned about what does the world say or think about ‘me’, and so on!
+In other words, the majority of us are always concerned about what does the world say or think about ‘me’ etc.

 - ਕਬੀਰ ਡੂਬਹਿਗੋ ਰੇ ਬਾਪੁਰੇ ਬਹੁ ਲੋਗਨ ਕੀ ਕਾਨਿ ॥: Kabeer (says)!
 O wretched man, you will be drowned (death of your divine lifestyle) through undue regard for public opinion. (sggs 1373).